ozanMSFT/pytorch-wiki/Bot-commands.md

 ```
 ## Merge
 ```
-usage: @pytorchbot merge [-g | -f REASON | -l]
+usage: @pytorchbot merge [-g | -f MESSAGE | -l] [-r [{viable/strict,master}]]

 Merge an accepted PR, subject to the rules in .github/merge_rules.json.
-By default, this will wait for all required checks to succeed before merging.
+By default, this will wait for all required checks (lint, pull) to succeed before merging.

 optional arguments:
-  -g, --green           Merge when *all* status checks pass.
+  -g, --green           Merge when all status checks running on the PR pass.
+To add status checks, use labels like `ciflow/trunk`.
   -f MESSAGE, --force MESSAGE
                         Merge without checking anything.
 This requires a reason for auditting purpose, for example:
-                        `@pytorchbot merge -f 'Minor update to fix lint.
-Expecting all PR tests to pass'` -l, --land-checks     Merge with land time checks.
+                        @pytorchbot merge -f 'Minor update to fix lint.
+Expecting all PR tests to pass' -l, --land-checks     Merge with land time checks.
 This will create a new branch with your changes rebased on viable/strict and run a majority of trunk tests _before_ landing to increase trunk reliability and decrease risk of revert.
 The tests added are: pull, Lint and trunk.
 Note that periodic is excluded.
 (EXPERIMENTAL)
+  -r [{viable/strict,master}], --rebase [{viable/strict,master}]
+                        Rebase the PR to re run checks before merging.
+Accepts viable/strict or master as branch options and will default to viable/strict if not specified.
 ```
 ## Revert
 ```